 Especially since it was April, around the time that bears come out of hibernation.
 The last thing I needed was a starving bear to decide that I’d make a fine meal to replenish some of those lost winter pounds.

 Of course, my fears were totally unfounded.
 Or were they?

 On my way back down the trail, I saw this:

-This was at least somewhat fresh – flies were buzzing around on it.
+This was somewhat fresh – flies were buzzing around on it.
 It could be a dog, but why would a dog owner leave his pet’s waste right on the trail in a national park?
 No, it would have to be something else – maybe a coyote, mountain lion, or bear.

 In situations like this, I can never keep my mind from running through potential headlines (“First hiker ever killed by mountain lion in Great Sand Dunes National Park.”) and subsequent message board discussions (“It’s his own fault… he shouldn’t have been hiking alone!”)

 After some further Googling, I’ve surmised that the scat most resembles that of a bobcat.
 I could be wrong, but that’s what I’m going with.

 Off the Beaten Path Activities in the Great Sand Dunes

 If you have a 4WD vehicle, you can explore some of the park’s dirt roads.
 This is a great way for the off-the-beaten-path adventurer to get into some of the more remote sections of Great Sand Dunes National Park that most visitors never see.